weathermaker/bundyfx.github.io/_posts/2016-10-02-dsc-configuration-data.md

 tags: [ 'DSC', 'PowerShell' ]
 ---

-<p style="text-align: left;">The intricacies of DSC Configuration Data can be somewhat tricky to understand at first but today I want to show you that once you have played around with it and created some example configurations it will all make sense.
+The intricacies of DSC Configuration Data can be somewhat tricky to understand at first but today I want to show you that once you have played around with it and created some example configurations it will all make sense.

 Let’s connect some of the dots so it becomes crystal clear.